All Episodes

 He's going to appreciate the fact that you are accepting the fact that he is a conservative.

-Anyway, next month's issue or the upcoming July issue of the Limbaugh Letter has uh an interview with Senator Jeff Sessions.
+Anyway, next month's issue with the upcoming July issue of the Limbaugh Letter has an interview with Senator Jeff Sessions.

-If he was looking for a Father's Day uh gift idea, Limbaugh letter, that's Russia's newsletter.
+If he was looking for a Father's Day gift idea, Limbaugh Letter, that's Russia's newsletter.

 Hey, Mark, thanks for taking the call.

-We looked upon him as an arrogant, narcissistic, self-centered coward who wanted to benefit from the freedoms this country had to offer, but wasn't willing to do his part to fight for it.
+We looked upon him as an arrogant, narcissistic, self-centered coward who wanted to benefit from the freedoms his country had to offer, but wasn't willing to do his part to fight for it.

-So that's that's a feeling that I've had and many of fellow veterans have about it.
+So that's a feeling that I've had and many other fellow veterans have about it.

-Well, two things I will say about that, and I was somebody who came around after the draft was was gone, is that a lot of other people didn't serve either because there were a lot of ways that you were able to get out.
+Two things I will say about that, and I was somebody who came around after the draft was gone, is that a lot of other people didn't serve either because there were a lot of ways that you were able to get out.

 You could go to college.